unionai/unionai-docs/source/core-concepts/launch-plans/index.md

 ![my_workflow_custom_lp](/_static/images/concepts-launch-plans-5.png)

-For more details, see [Running Launch Plans](running-launch-plans).
+For more details, see [Running Launch Plans](./running-launch-plans).

 ## Registering a launch plan

 ### Registering a launch plan on the command line with `unionai` or `uctl`

-In most cases, launch plans are defined alongside the workflows and tasks in your project code and registered as a bundle with the other entities using `unionai` or `uctl`( See [Registering workflows](../../development-cycle/registering-workflows)).
+In most cases, launch plans are defined alongside the workflows and tasks in your project code and registered as a bundle with the other entities using `unionai` or `uctl`( See [Running your code](../../development-cycle/running-your-code)).

 ### Registering a launch plan in Python with `UnionRemote`